According to Wikipedia,

-Fyodor Mikhailovich Dostoevsky , sometimes transliterated Dostoyevsky, was a Russian novelist, philosopher, short story writer, essayist, and journalist.
-Dostoevsky's literary works explore human psychology in the troubled political, social, and spiritual atmospheres of 19th-century Russia, and engage with a variety of philosophical and religious themes.
-His most acclaimed works include Crime and Punishment , The Idiot , Demons , and The Brothers Karamazov .
-Dostoevsky’s body of works consists of 12 novels, four novellas, 16 short stories, and numerous other works.
-Many literary critics rate him as one of the greatest psychological novelists in world literature.
-His 1864 novel Notes from Underground is considered to be one of the first works of existentialist literature.
+Fyodor Mikhailovich Dostoevsky , sometimes transliterated as Dostoyevsky, was a Russian novelist, short story writer, essayist and journalist.
+Dostoevsky's literary works explore the human condition in the troubled political, social, and spiritual atmospheres of 19th-century Russia, and engage with a variety of philosophical and religious themes.
+His most acclaimed novels include Crime and Punishment , The Idiot , Demons , and The Brothers Karamazov .
+His 1864 novella, Notes from Underground, is considered to be one of the first works of existentialist literature.
+Numerous literary critics regard him as one of the greatest novelists in all of world literature, as many of his works are considered highly influential masterpieces.